kavitahkulkarni/Event-Planner/README.md

 ##Installing from Source

-  - Clone this repo
+  - Clone/download this repository
-  - npm install - install dependencies
-  - Run "gulp build" to build the project
+  - Run `npm install` to install dependencies
-  - Host over localhost and open dest/index.html in your browser
+  - Host over localhost and open dist/index.html in your browser

 ##Submitting an issue
 You can use the [gittHub issue tracker](https://github.com/kavitahkulkarni/Event-Planner/issues) to track bugs and features.
 When submitting a bug report, please include as much details as possible.
 Before submitting a bug report or feature request, check to make sure it hasn't already been submitted.